greatsuspender/thegreatsuspender/README.md

 "The Great Suspender" is a free and open-source Google Chrome extension for people who find that chrome is consuming too much system resource or suffer from frequent chrome crashing.
 Once installed and enabled, this extension will automatically *suspend* tabs that have not been used for a while, freeing up memory and cpu that the tab was consuming.

 If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/deanoemcke/thegreatsuspender/issues/).
+For other enquiries you can email me at greatsuspender@gmail.com.

 ### Chrome Web Store